alexaguerria19/aguerria_alex_final_project/README.md

 ### Executing program

 - Click run python file
-- Screen will pop up and then click start game
+- Screen will pop up and the game will start
 - Game will start playing
+- Once you lose press any key to restart
 - Click the X on the top of the screen to close game

 ## Help